Bacillus submarinus: Description

 Bacillus submarinus is a gram positive, aerobic meaning that it requires oxygen for metabolism.
-B. submarinus is a sporulating bacteria which is when the cell puts it genetic information in a spore during a cell's dormant phase, rod-shaped, bacterium of the genus Bacillus that is commonly found in the ocean at extreme depths and pressures.
+B. submarinus is a sporulating bacteria which is when the cell puts its genetic information in a spore during a cell's dormant phase, rod-shaped, bacterium of the genus Bacillus that is commonly found in the ocean at extreme depths and pressures.
 As with other members of the genus Bacillus, it can form an endospore a bud that contains genetic information in the chance the bacteria cell dies, later when conditions become more hospitable the bacteria returns, surviving extreme conditions.

 Habitat

 This species is commonly found in the ocean waters, primarily in the Atlantic Ocean.
 Bacillus submarinus is able to live in oceans at a depth of more than 5000 m, withstanding extreme hydrostatic pressure that is above $1.1x10^8$ Pa or around 15954 Psi.
 In contrast, the human femur can only withstand a maximum of 1,700 Psi before shattering.